A colossal cloud of Sahara dust is smothering the Caribbean en route to the US | Science-Environment

 ''Those islands tend to see more of an impact, more of a concentration where it can actually block out the sun a little bit at times,'' he said.

-The dry and dusty air known as the Saharan Air Layer forms over the Sahara Desert in Africa and moves west across the Atlantic Ocean starting around April until about October, according to National Oceanic and Atmospheric Administration.
+The dry and dusty air known as the Saharan Air Layer forms over the Sahara Desert in Africa and moves west across the Atlantic Ocean starting around April until about October, according to NOAA.
 It also prevents tropical waves from forming during the Atlantic hurricane season, which runs June 1 to November 30.

 June and July usually have the highest dust concentration on average, with plumes travelling anywhere from 5,000 feet to 20,000 feet above the ground, DaSilva said.

 In June 2020, a record-breaking cloud of Sahara dust smothered the Caribbean.
-The size and concentration of the plume had not been seen in half a century, prompting forecasters to nickname it the ''Godzilla dust cloud.''
+The size and concentration of the plume hadn't been seen in half a century, prompting forecasters to nickname it the ''Godzilla dust cloud.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)